1j01/textual-paint/README.md

 ```bash
 textual-paint
 ```

+\*If you use a virtual environment, it will only install within that environment.

 `--clear-screen` is useful for development, because it's sometimes jarring to see error messages that have actually been fixed, when exiting the program.